SietseT/ElundusCoreApp/README.md

 - Text-to-speech conversion for Amazon Polly voices (same voices are used by StreamElements and StreamLabs)
 - Download converted TTS sound (see FAQ)
 - No more Recaptcha! 🎉
+- Windows and MacOS support
 - Auto-updater, so you'll receive the latest features and fixes automatically

 ---

 # Installation
 - Go to [releases](https://github.com/SietseT/ElundusCoreApp/releases/latest) and download the setup from the latest release.
-Only Windows is supported.
+  - On Windows, download the `.exe` file.
+  - On MacOS, download either the `.zip` or `.dmg` file.
 - Run the setup.
-If you get a SmartScreen warning, select _More info_ and click _Run anyway_.
+  - Windows: if you get a SmartScreen warning, select _More info_ and click _Run anyway_.
+  - MacOS: Open the `.dmg` by right-clicking on it and selecting `open`, or try any of the installation methods in this [link](https://www.switchingtomac.com/tutorials/osx/how-to-run-unverified-apps-on-macos/).
 - Start Elundus Core using the shortcut created on your desktop or from the start menu.

 ---